Fred B. Walters: Awards

-Walters has won awards from the National Headliner Awards, the Society of Professional Journalists, and directed news staffs in Philadelphia and Detroit that were consistently adjudged the best in their state.
+He won awards from the National Headliner Awards and the Society of Professional Journalists, and directed news staffs in Philadelphia and Detroit that were consistently recognized as the best in their respective states.
+At WXYZ Detroit, he transformed the station's news operation within his first year, leading it to consecutive state broadcasting honors from the Associated Press and United Press International in 1981 and 1982, along with a national Society of Professional Journalists award for investigative reporting.